 This image shows CGM data that’s been automatically adjusted for continuity.

-This image shows overlapping BG, bolus, and basal data from an insulin pump experienced July 3 twice.
+This image shows overlapping BG, bolus, and basal data from an insulin pump experienced twice on July 3.

 But after we fix it, your data starts back in June when it should!
 There’s no more overlapping data, and your suspends are laid out exactly as they actually happened.